meks77/easy-validation/README.md

 Till now the api was to heavy change while I was fighting with problems with generics when using the fluent interface.

 The next steps will be:
-* cleanup of the code
-* implement tests
 * setting up SonarQube for code statistics
 * add the possibility to either use error codes or not
 * add the possibility to user custom error messages for the validations